Medical and Rx Benefits

 You must log into Employee Navigator and add your new dependent to any applicable plans within 30 days after the date of birth in order for the child to be covered under your plan.
 If the addition is not made within the required time frame, you may add a dependent to your plan during open enrollment, effective the first of the following calendar year.

 I got married.
 What do I need to do?

-You must complete a “Cebco Change Form” adding your new spouse within 30 days after the date of the marriage in order for your spouse to have coverage under your plan.
+You must log into Employee Navigator and add your new spouse within 30 days after the date of the marriage in order for your spouse to have coverage under your plan.
 A copy of the marriage license is required and needs to be submitted to the Benefits Department in Human Resources as soon as available.
 No coverage will be added until both steps are completed.
 If the addition is not made within the required time frame, you may add your spouse to your plan during open enrollment, effective the first of the following calendar year.

 I got divorced.
 What do I need to do?

-You must complete a “Cebco Change Form” removing your spouse from your plan within 30 days after the date the divorce is final.
+You must log into Employee Navigator and remove your spouse within 30 days after the date the divorce is final.
 A copy of the divorce decree is required and needs to be submitted to the Benefits Department in Human Resources as soon as available.